The 10 best superhero games that you should play today

 Platform(s): PC, PS5, PS4, Xbox Series X, Xbox One

-Marvel's Guardians of the Galaxy is an easy game to fall in love with.
-It's undoubtedly one of the best single-player games of the new generation, an adventure that is full of heart, humor, and a fair amount of carnage.
-An original narrative distinct from the MCU films, which brushes smartly against some of the best Guardians of the Galaxy comic stories, developer Eidos Montreal delivered a generous experience which strikes a delicate balance between expansive combat encounters and calming moments of downtime, giving you the time to appreciate the characters and world which surrounds you.
+An original narrative distinct from the MCU films, which brushes smartly against some of the best Guardians of the Galaxy comic stories, developer Eidos Montreal delivered a generous experience that strikes a delicate balance between expansive combat encounters and calming moments of downtime, giving you the time to appreciate the characters and world which surrounds you.

-Read our Marvel's Guardians of the Galaxy review
+Read our Marvel's Guardians of the Galaxy review.

 1. Marvel's Spider-Man 2